Platinum: A Life in Music

 Platinum: A Life in Music is a box set by Elvis Presley that chronicles Presley's career from a "unique" perspective.
 The box set was reissued in 2017.

 Release

 A few months the release of Platinum: A Life in Music, a sequel titled A Touch of Platinum was released.
 5 months after the release of A Touch of Platinum, a second volume was released.

 Reception

-Rolling Stone critic Parke Puterbaugh stated that it "does an exemplary job of charting the evolution of Elvis’ approach to his material" and that "The headline news of Platinum, however — which can be appreciated by fans, scholars, critics and religious fanatics alike — is the inclusion of a newly discovered 1954 demo of the unsigned Elvis singing a lilting wisp of a pop song called 'I'll Never Stand in Your Way.'"
+Rolling Stone critic David McGee stated that it "does an exemplary job of charting the evolution of Elvis’ approach to his material" and that "The headline news of Platinum, however — which can be appreciated by fans, scholars, critics and religious fanatics alike — is the inclusion of a newly discovered 1954 demo of the unsigned Elvis singing a lilting wisp of a pop song called 'I'll Never Stand in Your Way.'"
 AllMusic critic Stephen Thomas Erlewine called it an "alternative history of Elvis' career" and that "Platinum: A Life in Music is targeted at hardcore collectors," and calling it "worthwhile for any serious Elvis collector."